changswap/changswap-document/products/prediction/prediction-guide.md

 ![](<../../.gitbook/assets/image (64).png>)

 3\.
-You can click the **View Reclaimed & Won** button at the bottom of the PNL tab to view those transactions on the BscScan explorer.
+You can click the **View Reclaimed & Won** button at the bottom of the PNL tab to view those transactions on the BkcScan explorer.

 ![](<../../.gitbook/assets/image (63).png>)